tahanawab4848/fullstack-open/part1/courseinfo/README.md

 # Course Info (Part 1)

-Yo! 👋 This is the first app for Part 1 of the Full Stack Open course.
+This is the first app for Part 1 of the Full Stack Open course.
 Basically, we took a big chunk of messy code and broke it down into nice, reusable React components (`Header`, `Content`, and `Total`).
 It was a pretty good intro to passing `props` around!

 ## How to run this thing:
 1. Open up your terminal in this directory.